junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H.R.
 1272
 congress: 112th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 1272

-> To provide for the use and distribution of the funds awarded to the Minnesota Chippewa Tribe, et al, by the United States Court of Federal Claims in Docket Numbers 19 and 188, and for other purposes.
+> To provide for the use and distribution of the funds awarded to the Minnesota Chippewa Tribe, et al., by the United States Court of Federal Claims in Docket Numbers 19 and 188, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “Minnesota Chippewa Tribe Judgment Fund Distribution Act of 2011”.
+This Act may be cited as the “Minnesota Chippewa Tribe Judgment Fund Distribution Act of 2012”.

 ## § 2.
 Findings